-Well, Donald Trump just got off of his Boeing 757 in Laredo, Texas.
+Well, Donald Trump just got off of his Boeing 757 in Laredo, Texas, and is now meeting the media, swarmed on the other side of the fence, and is explaining whatever to them.

-Readings and welcome back, Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.
+Greetings and welcome back, Rush Limbaugh, the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

-And I'll tell you what's what's funny, I think it is.
+And I'll tell you what's funny, I think it is, I think it's CNN.

-I've got both monitors on here, and I'm I'm just reading the close captioning, I'm not listening to it.
+I've got both monitors on here, and I'm just reading the closed captioning.

-And they had some political analyst on C and then Trump gets off the plane and he's seen he's wearing khakis, a white shirt, open collar, and a navy sport coat.
+Trump gets off the plane, and he's seen he's wearing khakis, a white shirt, open collar, and a navy sport coat.

 He's got his white cap on.

-And the CNN analyst said, and no doubt it's promoting one of his properties, one of his golf courses, or something to do with Trump.
+And the CNN analyst said, and no doubt, it's promoting one of his properties, one of his golf courses, or something to do with Trump.

-And so everybody, I'm sure, started seeing what the cap said, and it took a while for people to get close enough.
+And it took a while for people to get close enough.

-And the cap says making America great again.
+And the cap says, making America great again.

 It doesn't have anything to do with a Trump property.

-So whoever said it, and whatever network it was, got it all wrong as usual again.
+So whoever said it, and whatever network it was, got it all wrong, as usual again.

-Quote, after careful consideration of all the factors involved in this event and communicating with members of the National Border Patrol Council at the national level.
+Quote, after careful consideration of all the factors involved in this event and communicating with members of the National Border Patrol Council at the national level, it has been decided by local 2455 to pull out of all events involving Donald Trump.

 This from the local union president, Hector Garza.